faisalramzan3725/w2v_model_for_cso_classifier/README.md

   - Remove extra spaces or special characters

   - Keep multi-word terms as-is (e.g., "computer science")

-Step 2: Download and Preprocess the Paper Dataset

-  2.1 Download the full Semantic Scholar Open Research Corpus or a custom dataset.

-  2.2 Parse each paper to extract:

-   - Title

-  - Abstract

-  2.3 Preprocess each document:

-  - Convert text to lowercase

-  - Normalize special characters, punctuation, and whitespace

-Step 3: Concept Matching with NLTK or Gensim
+Step 2: Concept Matching with NLTK or Gensim

-  3.1 Use CSO concepts as search terms.
+  2.1 Use CSO concepts as search terms.

-  3.2 For each paper (title + abstract), search for exact matches of CSO concepts.
+  2.2 For each paper (title + abstract), search for exact matches of CSO concepts.

-  3.3 If a match is found:
+  2.3 If a match is found:

 - Replace the matched phrase with an underscore-separated version (e.g., "computer science" → "computer_science")